Junikab/llm-job-finder/PLAN.md

 - Acceptance
   - Queries reflect at least one relevant title from CV or fallback

-### M4 — Ranking Signals MVP (Day 5–7)
+### M4 — Pre-Sort Signals MVP (Day 5–7)
 - Tasks
-  - Add additive score: title match boost, recency boost, distance (if available), seniority match, remote flag, salary presence
+  - Add a lightweight pre-sort that boosts jobs whose titles/descriptions include extracted title/skill keywords
-  - Keep a feature flag to switch between random and heuristic scoring
+  - Keep a feature flag to switch between random and LLM scoring (SCORE_MODE)
-  - Include reason string explaining top contributing signals
+  - Note: pre-sort is not a scoring mode; it only determines which jobs to score first
 - Acceptance
-  - Top 5 jobs usually contain the main keyword in title
+  - Jobs surfaced first generally include the main keywords in the title/description
-  - Response `reason` lists the applied boosts (e.g., "title match +20, recent +10")

 ### M5 — Web UI Integration (Day 1–7 parallel or Week 2)
 - Tasks